nilsojc/sportsdatabackup/README.md

 This is part of the final project of the Multicloud, Devops and AI Challenge!

 In this project I automated and deployed Sports highlights which will be stored in S3 and DynamoDB and runs on a automated schedule using ECS Fargate and EventBridge.
-It processes videos, and uses template JSON files with environemnt variables for easy configuration and production release.
+It processes videos, and uses template JSON files with environment variables for easy configuration and production release.

 <h2>Environments and Technologies Used</h2>